twrl/osid.js/README.md

 This repository contains OSID bindings for Javascript, expressed as a set of AMD modules.
+It's really just a playground at the moment following on from [a recent blog post](http://twrl.blogspot.com/2012/03/what-happened-to-osid.html)

 #### Doesn't look like a binding to me...